terminusdb/terminusdb/README.md

 <br />

 If corrupt or erroneous data is infecting your application, you can immediately roll back to a working version.

+You can allow your users much more freedom to interact with the application safe in the knowledge that you easily roll back to an earlier working version.
+Immutability provides freedom without trust.

 <br />